 You Should Always Seek Medical Treatment After a Dog Bite

 A doctor may clean your wound, apply ointment, and prescribe you antibiotics—according to Cleveland Clinic.
 There is a danger of infection in this case.
 They also state that these injuries produce new forms of bacteria in the victims “roughly 50%” of the time.
 The forms of bacteria might be:

 Keep your health in mind.
 Do not ignore the need to seek treatment.

 You Can Ensure That the Dog That Injured You Does Not Bite Anyone Else

 Pursuing your claim will help the dog owner ensure that the dog does not attack another person.
 You can also secure financial justice from the owner.
 There is always a chance that the owner realizes that they are not caring for their pet as they should—in a way that they change how they keep other people safe around their dog.

 Under LA Rev Stat § 14:102.13, a “vicious dog” may be euthanized.
 An unfortunate result of an injury may also prevent future injury to someone else.

 Our main goal is to help you.
 We do this by assigning your case to an Andrew dog bite lawyer.
 We also use all our resources and knowledge to help you get compensated.
-Call us today at (337) 777-7777, and receive a free case review.
-Reach out to us so we can begin working.
+Call us today or contact us online and receive a free case review.
+Reach out to us so that we can begin working.
 You have nothing to lose by calling us.